Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

-# improved-project-EaglercraftY-beta(v.0.1)
+# improved-project-EaglecraftY-beta(v.0.1)
 (PLEASE DONT SUE ME Mojang/MICROSOFT!)

-## What is EaglercraftY?
+## What is EaglecraftY?
-**EaglercraftY**
+**EaglecraftY**
-is the Next Generation of EaglercraftX(based Minecraft on 1.8.8) and Eaglercraft(based on Minecraft 1.5.2) created by **lax1dude**, it converts Java bytecode into javascript using **TeaVM**, allowing Minecraft to run directly in web browsers. unlike its predecessors, EaglercraftY avoids DMCA and copyright concerns by Entirely Original Assets.
+is the Next Generation of EaglercraftX(based Minecraft on 1.8.8) and Eaglercraft(based on Minecraft 1.5.2) created by **lax1dude**, it converts Java bytecode into javascript using **TeaVM**, allowing Minecraft to run directly in web browsers. unlike its predecessors, EaglecraftY avoids DMCA and copyright concerns by Entirely Original Assets.

 # core concepts: